Breush/lava/whats-next.md

 ### Magma

 - USE VULKAN.HPP

-- RenderEngine (ou namespace magma ?)
-- RenderWindow
-- 3D meshes !
+- Material: Use define to know whether there is a texture (compile shaders within the engine)
-- Mesh have own secondary buffers
+- Mesh: have own secondary buffers

 - Engine update main command buffer every frame
-- Mesh loading
-- Textures
-- Lighting
+- Reflection probe

 ## Example app